developer-friendly/blog/docs/posts/0010-cert-manager.md

 :innocent:, we'll use [Cilium](/category/cilium) as the networking solution, both as the CNI, as well as the implementation for our Gateway API.

-We have covered the [Cilium installation before], but, for the sake of completeness, here's [the way to do it] using [Cilium CLI].
+We have covered the [Cilium installation before][k3s-ubuntu], but, for the sake of completeness, here's the way to do it[^20].

 ```yaml title="cilium/playbook.yml" hl_lines="27-28 44-46"
 -8<- "docs/codes/0010/cilium/playbook.yml"